tambapps/gmage/README.md

 ```

 ## Project architecture
-The project has different module
+The project has different modules

 ### core
 This module is where the magic happens.
-It holds all the classes and functions used for image
+It holds all the classes used for image processing
-processing

 ### desktop
-It provides a `GmageEncoder` and `GmageEncoder` allowing to read/write images, converting them from/to Gmage/
+It provides a `GmageEncoder` and `GmageEncoder` allowing to read/write images, converting them from/to Gmage.

-The image handling is backed by java `BufferedImage`
+The decoding/encoding is backed by Java `BufferedImage`
 ### android
 It provides the same capabilities of the desktop module, but for android.

-Since android don't have the JDK `BufferedImage`, it is backed by Android SDK `Bitmap`
+Since android don't have the JDK `BufferedImage`, encoding/decoding is backed by Android SDK `Bitmap`

 ## Features